- Genome Browser

 Database contains all of the positional and non-positional tables in the genome annotation database.
 Each table is represented by 2 files:

-Schema descriptions for all tables in the genome annotation database may be viewed by using the "describe table schema" button in the Table Browser.
+Schema descriptions for all tables in the genome annotation database may be viewed by using the "data format description" button in the Table Browser.

 Cross-species alignments directories, such as the vsMm4 and humorMm3Rn3 directories in the hg16 assembly, contain pairwise and multiple species alignments and filtered alignment files used to produce cross-species annotations.
 For more information, refer to the READMEs in these directories and the description of the Multiple Alignment Format (MAF).